 Explore the world from your global classroom aboard a Semester at Sea (SAS) Voyage!
-Take courses accredited by the University of Virginia while sailing around the world, earning UWEC credits.
+Take courses accredited by Colorado State University while sailing around the world, earning UWEC credits.
 Semester at Sea is a great study abroad option for any major with a wide variety of courses offered on board for each program.
 The courses are delivered integrating each international experience to facilitate global, comparative, field based education.
 You will do Faculty Directed Practica in countries and curricula of your choice.
 To learn more about Semester at Sea and the upcoming voyages, click here!

 HOUSING & MEALS

 To learn about eligibility requirements, academic offerings, and the academic calendar click here: Academics - Semester at Sea

-Below you will find more information on program costs: Spring 2016, Fall 2016
+Below you will find more information on program costs: Fall 2016, Spring 2017